The University of Iowa College of Dentistry & Dental Clinics

 Description of Program

 The mission of The University of Iowa College of Dentistry & Dental Clinics (UI COD) is to educate dentists for Iowa and beyond through excellence in education, patient care and research.

 The Iowa Dental Advanced Standing Program offers dentists trained outside the United States the opportunity to earn a Commission on Dental Accreditation accredited D.D.S. degree.
 This degree will enable graduates to apply for a state license to practice dentistry in the United States.
-After the interview process, up to four successful qualified candidates will be selected.
-The curriculum begins with 3 to 4 months of online courses followed by a mandatory pre-matriculation summer course, which prepares them to integrate with the D3 clinical educational programs.
+After the interview process, up to four successful, qualified candidates will be selected.
+The curriculum begins with three to four months of online courses followed by a mandatory pre-matriculation summer course, which prepares them to integrate with the third-year clinical educational programs.
 The course is designed to evaluate and calibrate candidates in various clinical procedures to assure congruence with our traditional students.
-Each component of the educational program must be successfully completed prior to entering the third-year of the D.D.S. program.
+Each component of the educational program must be successfully completed prior to entering the third-year D.D.S. program.

 Office of Admissions